Garelay/IP-Adress-Tacker/README.md

 then it pulls user IP information, displays it and feeds it's location to LEAFLETJS to center a map in a new location.
 After initial info is displayed and info is added, the user can input another IP-adress User input is checked with regexp to be a valid IPv4 or IPv6 and then is send to the API to pull it's data, display it and recenter the map.
-I case of invalid user input, there will be a modal pop up, informing the user and showing a some valid exaples of IP-adresses.
+In case of invalid user input, there will be a modal pop up, informing the user and showing a some valid exaples of IP-adresses.